PeopleMakeCulture/technical-interview-public/algorithms/4-optimizations/3-maximum-increasing-subsequence.md

 ## Optimized Recursive Solution and Explanation (c)

 We can further optimize this solution by adding memoization.
 Notice that we're only memoizing the `whenIncluded` results.
 That's because we can have very different possibilities for the `whenExcluded` branches—they're not straightforward to cache.
-This would have `O(n)`

 ---